hackerb9/zool/README.md

 [Chromium](https://www.chromium.org/developers/how-tos/get-the-code).
 No need to trust a proprietary, closed-source client on your computer.
-(Of course, your data is still being sent through Zoom's networks, so maybe consider another alternative next time)..
+(Of course, your data is still being sent through Zoom's networks, so maybe suggest the host consider another alternative next time)..

 ## Installation